peter88213/nvhelp-en/source/scap_novx/index.rst

 Installation path
 -----------------

-The setup script installs *scap_novx.py* in the user profile.
+The setup script installs *scap_novx.py* in a defined place.
 This is the installation path on Windows:

 ``c:\Users\<user name>\.novx\scap_novx``